 "And then there was the hapless Howard Dean.
 When asked during the course of the 2004 presidential primaries to name his favorite book in the New Testament, the former governor of Vermont stammered and finally blurted out “Job,” a book located for centuries squarely in middle of the Hebrew scriptures."

-"10% of Americans think that Joan of Arc was Noah's wife"
+As a 1997 poll found, 12% of Americans thought that Joan of Arc was Noah's wife.

-As was highlighted by the movie - America has a reputation of being very involved in foreign policy.
-This is a huge are to discuss so in the interests of keeping it simple the international perceptions of Americas foreign policy tend to be:
+As was highlighted by the movie, America has a reputation of being very involved in foreign policy.
+This is a huge are to discuss so in the interests of keeping it simple the international perceptions of Americas foreign policy tend to be as follows:

-They will no get involved in often more significant incidents if there is no direct benefit to the USA.
-This is regardless of loss of life / genocide etc.
+- They will not get involved in often more significant incidents if there is no direct benefit to the USA.
+This is regardless of loss of life, genocide, etc.

-As the centre of the worlds entertainment industry, America gets more than its fair share of blame for the celebrity culture that has swept the world.
-Plastic surgery is closerly associated with America despite being a national pastime in Venezuela.
+As the centre of the world's entertainment industry, America gets more than its fair share of blame for the celebrity culture that has swept the world.
+Plastic surgery is most closely associated with America despite being a national pastime in Venezuela.

 America has a reputation as being a land of ignorant people.
 This is one of the easiest arguments to refute as I believe I am right in saying that California is responsible for a large proportion of the world's patents.
 America is indeed a nation of technological advancements and centres for higher learning, unfortunately this is not how it is perceived.

-All of the intelligent work is so easily undone by figures such as "20% of Americans can't locate the United States on a map".
-To make matters worse, headline catching footage like that of Miss Teen USA's South Carolina contestant offering her view on the subject, undo the work of a nations universities by clouding international perception.
+All of the intelligent work is so easily undone by figures such as "20% of Americans can't locate the United States on a map" (a statistic that is not actually true, though it's persistently quoted).
+To make matters worse, headline-catching footage like that of Miss Teen USA's South Carolina contestant offering her view on the subject (see video above), undo the work of the nation's universities by clouding international perception.